RiMoMa/ASAP/Readme.md

 #### Automatic annotation script

-The `scripts` folder contains utilities for automatic segmentation with the Segment Anything Model.  `process_svs_and_generate_annotations.py` can iterate over all `.svs` files in a directory and generate XML annotations, while `detect_glands_fov.py` runs the same model on a single region specified by coordinates.
-Parameters such as the SAM checkpoint and downsampling factor can be configured in `scripts/config.json`.
-Running `detect_glands_fov.py` with `--show` opens a simple viewer so annotations from successive fields of view accumulate visually while the XML file is updated after each run.
+The `scripts` folder contains utilities for automatic segmentation with either the Segment Anything Model or a UNet. `process_svs_and_generate_annotations.py` iterates over all `.svs` files in a directory using SAM. `detect_glands_fov.py` applies SAM on a single region, while `detect_glands_unet_fov.py` does the same using a UNet model.
+Parameters such as the checkpoints and postprocessing settings can be configured in `scripts/config.json`.
+Running the FOV scripts with `--show` opens a viewer so annotations from successive fields of view accumulate visually while the XML file is updated after each run.

 #### Installation